LizardDude22/ScholarMacs/README.md

 ## What does the config do?

-This configuration file uses a variety of packages including orderless, vertico, marginalia, and Ebib with more packages to come in order to set up a powerful, integrated environment for students and academics.
+This configuration file uses a variety of packages including orderless, vertico, marginalia, consult, embark and Ebib with more packages to come in order to set up a powerful, integrated environment for students and academics.
 Also included are a slew of QOL and visual tweaks to Emacs' built-in functionality and packages (including org-mode and the modus themes).
 Emacs can replace the feature sets of many proprietary applications, but it can look good while doing it!
 Try it out!

 ## How do I install it?